folio-org/docs/content/en/docs/Users/_index.md

 -    In the **Refunds to process manually** modal, specify a date range by entering a **Start Date** and an **End Date**.
 Select the **Fee/Fine Owner**.
 -    Click **Save & close**.

-A *Export in progress* message appears and depending on your browser and its configurations, the file either automatically downloads or you are prompted to open and save it.
+An *Export in progress* message appears and depending on your browser and its configurations, the file either automatically downloads or you are prompted to open and save it.
 If no there are no refunds to process manually, a *No items found* message appears and no file is generated.

 ## Managing loans and fee/fines for patrons

 From the loans section on a patron’s record, a FOLIO user with appropriate permissions can renew a loan for a patron; change the due date; mark the item claim returned; or declare the item lost.
+For more information about loans, see [Additional Topics \> Loans](../access/additional-topics/loans/loans/).

 FOLIO users with appropriate permissions can manage fee/fines on patron accounts.
-This includes viewing fee/fine information, creating manual charges, accepting payment, waiving a fine, refunding a fine,
+This includes viewing fee/fine information, creating manual charges, accepting payment, waiving a fine, refunding a fine, and canceling a fine.
+For more information about fees and fines, see [Additional Topics \> Fees and fines]((../access/additional-topics/feesfines/feesfines/).

 ### Renew a loan